sminliwu/SW-connectedthings/README.md

-# SW-connectedthings
+# Shanel Wu
+# Connected Things SP 2019

-Code for ATLAS Connected Things assignments
+Code and other documentation for ATLAS Connected Things assignments.